dolanmiu/generator-mvc6-angular/README.md

 **Note: You need to have Visual Studio 2015 installed.
 It is currently in Preview and is [free here](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx).
 [Visual Studio 2013 does not support MVC 6](http://stackoverflow.com/questions/24259598/is-it-possible-to-use-asp-net-mvc-6-in-visual-studio-2013), unless you find a way to open [vNext .kpoj](http://stackoverflow.com/questions/27004639/cant-open-kproj-projects-in-vs-net-2013-update-4) files.**

 # Getting Started

-Not every new computer comes with a Yeoman pre-installed.
-He lives in the [npm](https://npmjs.org) package repository.
-You only have to ask for him once, then he packs up and moves into your hard drive. *Make sure you clean up, he likes new and shiny things.*

 ```bash
 npm install -g yo
 ```